Anoplotherium: Revisions within the Anoplotheriidae

 In 1883, Max Schlosser made Eurytherium a synonym of Anoplotherium because he argued that the limb anatomies and dentitions were specific differences in characteristics rather than major ones that defined an entire genus.
 Sclosser pointed out that all species of Anoplotherium in some form had three indexes despite A. commune having less developed third indexes than A. latipes.
 He also reinforced the idea that "A. platypus" is a synonym of A. latipes.
 The name A. latipes takes priority over A. platypus to the modern day because Pomel in 1851 did not list any specimen for the species, effectively making it a nomen dubium.
 He also mentioned that the status of A. duvmoyi was not stable due to being based on illustrations, which he considered to be a "hopeless effort".
 He also supported Diplobune being a valid genus in that he argued that A. secundaria should be renamed to D. secundaria based on dentition and smaller sizes.
 Schlosser also said that A. cuvieri was an invalid species because the diagnosis based on isolated metatarsal bones was valid-enough.

 Richard Lydekker erected the species A. cayluxense in 1885 based on its smaller size and unique variations in the molar cusps.
 He also demoted the genus Diplobune as a synonym of Anoplotherium, meaning that the former's species were added/readded to Anoplotherium as A. secundarium, A. quercyi, A. modicum, A. bavaricum, and A. minus (= A. minor, Filhol 1877).
 The synonymy of Diplobune with Anoplotherium was not supported by Hans Georg Stehlin in 1910, as he argued that the former was generically distinct from the latter despite their close relations, thus restoring the previous species into Diplobune (with the exception of D. modicum, which he synonymized with D. bavarica) and adding "A. secundarium" into Diplobune as D. secundaria.
 He also wrote that A. cayluxense was a synonym of D. secundaria.
 Stehlin also tentatively referred "A." obliquum to the genus Haplomeryx as H? obliquum.
 As a result of the revisions, the only valid species of Anoplotherium were A. commune, A. latipes, and A. laurillardi.

-In 1922, Wilhelm Otto Dietrich erected the fourth species A. pompeckji from the locality of Mähringen in Germany, named in honor of German palaeontologist Josef Felix Pompeckj.
+In 1922, German palaeontologist Wilhelm Otto Dietrich erected the fourth species A. pompeckji from the locality of Mähringen in Germany, named in honor of German palaeontologist Josef Felix Pompeckj.
 The species was described as a medium-sized tridactyl species with 4-fingered front limbs and 3-toed hind limbs with slimmer hand bone proportions and a smaller astragalus.
 A. pompeckji is the least characterized species and has similar dentition to A. laurillardi, making its status less certain compared to the three other species.

 In 1964, palaeontologist Louis de Bonis reviewed briefly the taxonomic synonyms of Anoplotherium, considering that A. duvernoyi was based on a young individual with incisor characteristics that Pomel did not specify and that A. cuvieri does not differ in metacarpal dimensions from A. laurillardi.
 He followed Stehlin in recognizing the three main species of Anoplotherium, although he did not mention A. pompeckji in his review.